jake-knerr/chess/README.md

 }
 ```

-#### Use kebab-case for class selector names and custom property names.
+#### Use train-case for class selector names and custom property names.

 ```css
 /* avoid */